We’ve found a treasure trove of facts and ads for vintage mobile homes of 1953 in an old magazine. These vintage mobile homes of 1953 are awesome!

 The following photo shows a page from an early spring issue of a 1953 mobile home magazine.
 It states the following facts:

 - There are approximately 150 different manufacturers producing around 75,000 units.
 It was later determined that in 1953 there were 76,900 trailers and mobile homes shipped to new owners.
-Sales went up $2 million dollars from the previous year.
+Sales went up to $2 million dollars from the previous year.
 It was definitely a great year for both the industry and the consumers!

 - Mobile home manufacturing was an essential industry and 90% of all trailer coaches were sold to men and women in the armed services or to workers in the defense and allied industries.
 Army, Navy, and Air Force personnel, pipeline workers, builders of atomic energy plants engineers and other groups of essential workers had found trailer living as a way to keep their families together as they moved from job to job and post to post.
 Living in a trailer or mobile home in 1953 was a very patriotic act that was well respected.